 Evie pauses to chat briefly with another staff member and I think about how staff really can really make or break the atmosphere of coffee shops.
 I remember going into a place in Brighton, which I won’t name, in which two girls were bickering over how to make an iced latte; tension and unhappiness reigned and I literally ran out the door.
 ‘The people who work here are always so great,’ Evie says happily.
 ‘That’s why I’ve stayed so long.
 I started working part-time here when I was still at uni and just became full-time afterwards.’
 After studying Fine Art at university, Evie is now planning to open her own gluten- free cake company.
 She generously offers me a piece of her Earl grey cake, on sale here.
 It is light and delicately flavoured, served with a generous dollop of cream.

-The Elephant House Edinburgh menu has managed to keep its integrity, despite the tourists in search of J K Rowling and writers looking for a touch of her inspiration.
+The Elephant House Edinburgh menu has managed to keep its integrity, despite the tourists hunting the essence of J K Rowling in the J K Rowling cafe, and writers looking for a touch of her inspiration.
 Famous writers would be unlikely to visit but unknowns such as myself can happily type undisturbed in a corner.
-Perhaps steer clear over the summer to avoid the crowds, but in the quieter months, there may now be places serving better coffee, but you would be hard pushed to find better atmosphere.
+Perhaps steer clear over the summer to avoid the Potter seeking crowds, but in the quieter months, there may now be places serving better coffee, but you would be hard pushed to find better atmosphere.

 words Helena Goodrich